QOM-One/qom-network/CONTRIBUTING.md

 ## Branching & Releases

-* Each major version of canto should change the module path in go.mod.
+* Each major version of qom should change the module path in go.mod.
 * branches should be created for each non-state-breaking release, eg release/v5.0.x

 ### Pull Request Templates